 In the middle of winter with cold temperatures and blustery winds, it’s important to keep your little ones all bundled up.
-But that warm coat can get in the way of protecting your children in a car crash.
-While it may seem like they are strapped snugly into a car seat, the coat can make the harness straps dangerously loose.
+But that warm coat can actually get in the way of protecting your children in a car crash.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Your children should not wear bulky winter coats underneath their car seat harness.
-The bulky coats we wear in winter — especially the down-filled puffy coats — can make the child car seat’s safety harness ineffective in a crash.
+Children shouldn’t wear bulky winter coats underneath their car seat harness.
+The bulky coats we wear in winter — especially down-filled puffer coats — can make the child car seat’s safety harness ineffective, and unsafe in a crash.

-“Those big bulky coats really do cause too much separation between the belt and the child,” Dr. Giuliano says.
-“In a significant vehicle crash, the child is at risk for slipping out from under the straps.”
+“Those big bulky coats cause too much separation between the belt and the child,” Dr. Giuliano says.
+“In a crash, the child is at risk for slipping out from under the straps.”

-Even if that doesn’t happen, a bulky winter coat allows a lot of movement in that space within the car, which, unfortunately, can result in head and chest injuries, Dr. Giuliano says.
+Even in less intense crashes, a bulky winter coat allows too much movement in that space, which can result in head and chest injuries, Dr. Giuliano says.

-“The child may fit in the car seat with their coat on and the buckle closed, but it doesn’t mean that the buckle is holding them tightly into the seat,” Dr. Giuliano says.
+“The child may fit in the car seat with their coat on and the buckle closed, but it doesn’t mean that the buckle is holding them tightly in the seat,” Dr. Giuliano says.

 “The key is that the seatbelt needs to be tight against the baby and not be separated from the baby by layers of cloth or down,” she says.

-To test if a coat is too thick for a car seat, try these steps:
+To test if their coat is too thick for a car seat, try these steps:

-It is very important that the harness is tight enough so that you can’t pinch the webbing between your thumb and forefinger.
-Extra slack in the harness can be dangerous.
+“It’s very important that the harness is tight enough so you can’t pinch the webbing between your thumb and forefinger,” Dr. Giuliano says.
+“Any extra slack in the harness can be very dangerous.”